How to Plan a Trade Show Exhibit

 Developing a trade show program can be overwhelming.
 To make things easier for you, here is a universal guide on what it takes to get an exhibit built.
 Each section represents a chronological step that you are involved in.
 Find explanations and tips for each step below.

--Tips for preparing an RFQ
+Tips for preparing an RFP

 • Describe what differentiates you from competitors.